-The focus of most IFRSs is on the recognition of assets and liabilities. .04 Some may argue that this approach results in performance being assessed largely as the difference between two balance sheets and not as a stand-alone income statement.
-In addition, some standards require gains and losses to be recognised directly in equity and then, in some instances, recycled to the income statement at a later stage.
-This means that not all gains and losses are necessarily recognised in the reported profit figure, or that some gains and losses are not recognised in the period in which they arise.

-The International Accounting Standards Board (IASB) is of the view .05 that there is no single number that encapsulates the performance of an entity.
+- .04 The focus of most IFRSs is on the recognition of assets and liabilities.
+Some may argue that this approach results in performance being assessed largely as the difference between two statements of financial positions and not as a stand-alone profit or loss figure.
+In addition, some standards require gains and losses to be recognised directly in other comprehensive income and then, in some instances, reclassified to profit or loss at a later stage.
+This means that not all gains and losses are necessarily recognised in the reported net profit figure, or that some gains and losses are not recognised in the period in which they arise. - .05 The International Accounting Standards Board (IASB) is of the view that there is no single number that encapsulates the performance of an entity.
 Investors and analysts worldwide have expressed this view for some time.
 The market takes note of a wider information set.
-Nevertheless, there is still the call from users for a single earnings number which can be used as an unambiguous reference point.

-The headline earnings survey carried out by SAICA in 2006 and .06 subsequent interviews with various user groups, including fund managers, analysts and financial institutions, showed a large demand from users in general for a clearly defined reference number (other than the earnings per share number in terms of IAS 33 - Earnings per Share), which can be used for reporting and comparative purposes.
+Nevertheless, there is still the call from users for a single earnings number that can be used as an unambiguous reference point. - .06 The headline earnings survey carried out by SAICA in 2006 and subsequent interviews with various user groups, including fund managers, analysts and financial institutions, showed a large demand from users in general for a clearly defined reference number (other than the earnings per share number in terms of IAS 33 Earnings per Share), which can be used for reporting and comparative purposes.